Tunnelsats/tunnelsats/FAQ.md

 `docker run -ti --rm --net=docker-tunnelsats curlimages/curl https://api.ipify.org `

-This makes an outbound request to the api.ipify.org website through the tunnel and should show the tunnel ip.
+This makes an outbound request to the api.ipify.org website through the tunnel and should show the VPN IP.

 **Non-Docker Setup**